ZombieNW/OnyxLib/CONTRIBUTING.md

 To ensure this project remains focused and maintainable, I've put forth some guidelines on what does and does not belong in OnyxLib.
 Please read this document before submitting a PR to prevent a conflict in vision.

+For further reference on how I, ZombieNW, think about OnyxLib, see the `/devdocs` directory.

 ## Core Philosophy (Goals)

 OnyxLib is a framework for creating custom content using PaperMC, specifically focused on streamlining asset management.